Oliver-Lack/Wordie-AI/readme.md

 **Summary of the core Elements of Wordie-AI Interface:**

+Wordie is designed to scrape a plethora of interaction data especially relevant to various human-AI interaction research.
+It is scalable and easy to experimentally customise and condition participant groups.
+This interface aims to make interaction with real-world AI systems more accessible.
+Integration with Qualtrics, Prolific, MTurk or other platforms for online sampling is easy.

+The code is adaptable for various experimental manipulations.
+For example, manipulations that involve prompt engineering, API call parameters, AI model selection, communication modalities (audio/text), custom vector store retrieval, hardcoded experimental AI responses/prompts, and more.

+Summary of Wordie's core features:
 1. **Framework:** Flask
 2. **Production Server:** Gunicorn
 3. **API Integration:** OpenAI API